NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Barghest.md

     desc: "DC 21, attack +13; __2nd __  _[[Spells/Invisibility|Invisibility]]_, _[[Spells/Mist|Mist]]_\n__Cantrips__  __(2nd)__ _[[Spells/Figment|Figment]]_, _[[Spells/Light|Light]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The barghest takes on the shape of a humanoid, a dog, or its true form.
 Their size changes to match the new form.
 When the barghest is a humanoid, their claw Strike deals bludgeoning damage and they lose their jaws Strike.
 When the barghest is a dog, their Speed changes to 35 feet.
-Each individual barghest has only one humanoid form and one dog form.\n"
+Each individual barghest has only one humanoid form and one dog form.\n\n* * *\n"

   - name: "Unhealing Wound"
     desc: " (curse,primal) A creature damaged by the barghest's claws must succeed at a DC 21 Fortitude check save or be cursed.
 The cursed creature can't regain Hit Points except via magic until it returns to maximum Hit Points.
 The creature can attempt a new saving throw against the curse every 24 hours."